 Businesses today are composed of teams that work online and need central hubs for collaboration and communication.
 Online platforms satisfy that need, enabling people to work together no matter where they are in the world.
 In 2017, Smartsheet interviewed 1,000 IT decision-makers at businesses across North America and found that collaboration apps are no longer "just nice to have", but are a necessity in order for businesses to compete.
 If you have been shopping around and aren't sure which platform is best for your company's needs, this blog will compare two industry-leading options, Mattermost vs. Microsoft Teams.
-Learn about the features, pros and cons, and recommended uses of each.
+Learn about the features, pros and cons, and recommended uses of each, in this Brightscout article.

 First up, Mattermost is an open source, team collaboration platform designed for enterprises.
 It differentiates itself from other platforms by offering higher levels of privacy, scalability, legal compliance, customization, and security.
 Further, it caters to different sized companies with three editions:

 - The Open Source Team Edition for dozens of users

 - The Enterprise Edition E10 for thousands of users